mohidkazi/blog/install-cmake-on-linux.md

 `$ cmake --version`

 ### Issues while building from Source
 1. One of the issue that i faced was OPENSSL issue, because buiding CMake natively using [official installation protocol!]() does not have SSL support.
+All you have to do is install a package

+`$ sudo apt install libssl-dev -y`

+Now when you build CMake, it wont give an error of OPENSSL.
+2.